 What benefits do you think your research will bring to the world, and/or to your field?
 What additional steps, and by whom, might be needed for this benefit to be realized?

 This research will allow further research of diabetics and offer more solutions on how to better treat diabetics and hopefully prevent people from getting diabetes.
-For example, if the UPR’s factors are able to be controlled, then it could be possible to prevent ER stress from ever occurring, meaning that more beta cells will survive and be able to maintain healthy glucose levels in the body.
+For example, if the UPR’s factors are controllable, then it could be possible to prevent ER stress from ever occurring, meaning that more beta cells will survive and be able to maintain healthy glucose levels in the body.
 Also, beta cell apoptosis could be prevented through the use of p53.
 By limiting p53 in beta cells, it would be possible to reduce the amount of beta cell apoptosis that occurs.
-Some additional steps that would need to be taken, would be to find researchers who could develop a technology that could maintain these factors such as p53 in the body to ensure the survival of beta cells.
+Some additional steps that would need to be taken, would be to develop a technology that could maintain factors such as p53 in the body to ensure the survival of beta cells.
 This would then make it possible for a diabetic to maintain homeostasis without the requirement of insulin injections.

 3. Your Potential as a Scientist, Mathematician or Engineer (maximum 250 words)